 - Guaranteed income supplement

-You will have to fill out an application form and provide a number of supporting documents to determine eligibility.
+You must fill out an application form and provide several supporting documents to determine eligibility.

 Helping your Loved One Transition to Long Term Care

-The transition to a long term care facility is a big move for seniors and their families.
-Not only is the move itself stressful, but seniors are forced to say goodbye to the comfort of home.
-In many cases, the person moving has lived in the house or neighborhood for years, and possibly even their whole lives.
+Transitioning to a long-term care facility is a big move for seniors and their families.
+Not only is the move itself stressful but seniors are forced to say goodbye to the comfort of home.
+In many cases, the person moving has lived in the house or neighbourhood for years, possibly even their whole lives.

-Also, a lot of seniors see this move as a loss of independence.
-Offering positive reassurance and an optimistic attitude toward the move can be a big help.
+Also, many seniors see this move as a loss of independence.
+Positive reassurance and an optimistic attitude toward the move can significantly help.

-Some ways to help make the transition to long term care a smooth one, may be:
+Some ways to help make the transition to long-term care a smooth one may include:

 - Be patient